javiercanadillas/cnd/assets/module1/Module1.md

 curl localhost:8080
 ```

-Close the previous gunicorn instance by pressing `Ctrl-C`.
+Close the previous application by pressing `Ctrl-C`.

 Review your app dependencies so far, these will have to be included in your container image when we package the application: